pcaston/OpenPeerPower.github.io/source/_integrations/zigbee.markdown

 ---
 title: Zigbee
-description: Instructions on how to integrate a Zigbee network with Home Assistant.
+description: Instructions on how to integrate a Zigbee network with Open Peer Power.
 logo: zigbee.png
 ha_category:
   - Binary Sensor